-The Annual Security Report is divided into these areas:
+The Annual Security Report is divided into the following areas:

-- A question-and-answer section on safety and security issues, where to report incidents, timely warnings, emergency notifications, and available safety programs. - A summary of Michigan laws as they pertain to drug and alcohol abuse. - The Wayne State University policy on drugs and alcohol. - Suspension of eligibility for financial aid for drug-related offenses. - The Wayne State University policies on sexual harassment, sexual misconduct and sexual assault, and where to report incidents. - A summary of victim support services. - A summary of student resources for reporting sexual harassment, sexual assault, domestic violence, dating violence and stalking.
-This includes the procedures Wayne State will follow in response to such reports. - A summary of Wayne State University's crime statistics for the years 2016, 2015 and 2014. - A summary of Wayne State University's emergency response and evacuation procedures. - A summary of Wayne State University's missing student notification policy.
+- A question-and-answer section on safety and security issues, where to report incidents, timely warnings, emergency notifications, and available safety programs. - A summary of Michigan laws as they pertain to drug and alcohol abuse. - The Wayne State University policy on drugs and alcohol. - Suspension of eligibility for financial aid for drug-related offenses. - The Wayne State University policies on sexual harassment, sexual assault and nondiscrimination, and where to report incidents. - A summary of victim support services. - A summary of student resources for reporting sexual harassment, sexual assault, domestic violence, dating violence and stalking.
+This includes the procedures Wayne State will follow in response to such reports. - A summary of Wayne State University's crime statistics for the years 2017, 2016 and 2015. - A summary of Wayne State University's emergency response and evacuation procedures. - A summary of Wayne State University's missing student notification policy.